Is It My Pituitary ?

 Functional pituitary disease

-Function pituitary disease can be due to overproduction or underproduction (hypopituitarism) of one or more pituitary hormones.
+Function pituitary disease can be due to overproduction or underproduction of one or more pituitary hormones.
 The symptoms from functional pituitary disease are quite variable and completely depend on the pituitary hormone(s) affected.
 Each hormone has its own "axis" which is a feedback loop from the pituitary gland to a distant endocrine organ.
 The functional defect can be due to either a pituitary disorder or an end organ disoder.
+The most common pituitary deficiency is impaired secretion of luteinizing hormone (LH) which will result in a lack of menstrual cycles in women or decreased energy and libido in men.
 At Houston Thyroid and Endocrine we will take extra time to properly test the appropriate hormones.
 Each hormone axis secretes hormones in a coordinated and cyclical manner which requires very specific testing protocols.